Lecrapouille/TimedPetriNetEditor/README.md

 leaving arcs `P1 -> T1` and `P1 -> T2`.
 How transitions `T1` and `T2` will burn
 tokens in `P1` and therefore to which transition tokens will transit ?

-Aanswer: This kind of net is badly designed and should be avoided.
+Answer: This kind of net is badly designed and should be avoided.
 The execution of Petri nets is nondeterministic: when multiple transitions are enabled at the same time, they will fire in any order.
 Therefore you should adapt your Petri net to make deterministic decision possible i.e. event graph is a sub-category